Bromgard/rcblack/grammar/intro_verbs.md

 |:-----|:--:|---:|
 |I have seen. | Jeg har set. | Ek hefi sét. |

-There are other perfect constructions that use synthetic auxiliary verbs that will be discussed in greater detail in a later lesson.
+There are other perfect constructions that use auxiliary verbs that will be discussed in greater detail in a later lesson.

 Like other Germanic languages the future tense is indicated also by the synthetic constructions that make use of auxiliary modal verbs.